-Lamps might not seem like a big deal until you’re paying movers by the hour and they have to stop and break them down.
+Lamps might not seem like a big deal until you’re paying movers by the hour and they have to stop and take them all apart.

-For more complicated items like lamps with removable parts, your move will go much faster if you break it down and wrap any pieces before movers arrive.
+For more complicated items like lamps with removable or small parts, your move will go much faster if you break it down and wrap any pieces long before your movers arrive.

-Kiddie equipment is simply to move if it’s foldable, and disassembling child furniture before move day will make it easier for movers to stow it to the truck.
+Kiddie equipment is simple to move if it’s foldable, and disassembling child furniture before your move will make it easier for movers to stow it on the truck.

-Items like these are too high-risk to disassemble and reassemble, mostly because they vary so widely in their manufacturing, parts, etc. Improperly reassembled cribs or play equipment that have been improperly reassembled can seriously injure children, so it’s not a good idea to let just anyone do it.
+Children's furniture is often too high-risk to disassemble and reassemble, mostly because they vary so widely in their manufacturing and parts.
+Cribs or play equipment that have been improperly reassembled can seriously injure children, so it’s not a good idea to let just anyone do it.
 If you can’t do it on your own, we highly suggest getting a representative or contractor from the manufacturing company to reassemble child beds, playgrounds, dressers, and other kid's furniture.

 So you already packed and have everything ready to go except the larger stuff?
 Great!
 The last thing to do before your movers arrive to clear a path so they can get to work.
 Besides being a safety hazard, having boxes in the way won’t make your move as efficient.

 Moving crews tend to load the heaviest items into their trucks first, so it’s essential for them to have access to these and to the exits.
-Transfer packed boxes off to the side or against the walls so they're out of the way when movers are carrying heavy furniture or walking by.
+Move any packed boxes off to the side or against the walls so they're out of the way when movers are carrying heavy furniture or walking by.

 The clock is ticking!
 So if movers have to remove obstacles that are in the way of your larger furniture, it will take longer and cost more.